lapinek/platform-scripting/README.md

 ## Scripting in the ForgeRock Components

-We will create a script that will make an HTTP call to an online service and receive a response in the form of JSON.
+To compare environments provided by ForgeRock components, we will create a script that will make an HTTP call to an online service and receive a response in the form of JSON.
 For this purpose, as an example, we will visit a dummy API `http://dummy.restapiexample.com/api/v1/employees` endpoint.

 > If you use ForgeRock Identity Platform scripts to access an API over encrypted connection, make sure the individual components' Java trusts the underlying SSL/TLS certificate.